Catalonia referendum campaigning enters final day

 "This is not about independence of Catalonia," he told Amanpour from Barcelona.
 "It is basically [about] how the Catalonians decide its future."

-It's not clear what role Catalonia's regional police force, the Mossos d'Esquadra, will play in policing the contested vote.
+It's not clear what role Catalonia's own regional police force, the Mossos d'Esquadra, will play in policing the contested vote.

 Spanish newspaper El Pais reported Friday that the force has objected to instructions from the public prosecutor to ensure that schools, medical centers and other public places are not used for voting stations, on the grounds this could cause public unrest.